Student Handbook

 Mission Statement

-The Learning Support Network provides accessible and quality academic support to Seattle Central students by improving comprehension, increasing competence, instilling confidence and promoting success.
+The Learning Support Network provides accessible and quality academic support to Seattle Central students by improving comprehension, increasing competence, instilling confidence, and promoting success.
 The Network is comprised of multiple learning centers and satellite tutoring locations that offer knowledgeable peer and expert tutors to assist students in their academic coursework.

 The Learning Support Network (LSN) services are free to all current students.
 Our trained tutors provide one-on-one appointments, drop-in and online support in a rich environment to connect, learn and grow.
 Learn more at: https://seattlecentral.edu/campus-life/student-support-and-services/learning-support-and-tutoring